Limits of random tree-like discrete structures: Introduction and main results

 {\em Random graphs.} The main example of random graphs in our setting is drawing a connected $n$-vertex graph with probability proportional to weights assigned to its maximal $2$-connected subgraphs.
-This generalizes the model of uniform random graphs from addable minor-closed graphs and also that of uniform random graphs from block-stable classes.
-See in particular McDiarmid~\cite{MR2507738}, McDiarmid and Scott~\cite{McDiarScott} and references given therein.
+This generalizes the model of uniform random graphs from addable minor-closed graphs and also that of uniform random graphs from block-stable classes, which have received growing attention in recent literature, see in particular McDiarmid~\cite{MR2507738}, McDiarmid and Scott~\cite{MR3530623}, and Noy~\cite{noysurvey}.
 It encompasses in particular the model of random graphs from planar-like classes introduced by Gim\'enez, Noy and Ru\'e \cite{MR3068033}, and so called subcritical graph classes as studied by Drmota, Fusy, Kang, Kraus and Ru\'e \cite{MR2873207}.

 It is not a restriction to treat connected graphs.
 If we draw a random possibly disconnected graph in the same way, then a giant component emerges with a stochastically bounded remainder, and hence properties for the connected case carry over automatically to the disconnected case.
-This has been observed by McDiarmid~\cite{MR2507738} for uniform random graphs from proper addable minor-closed classes, then recovered and extended in Stufler~\cite[Thm.
-4.2 and Section 5]{Mreplaceme} to random block-weighted classes with analytic generating function.
-In the present work we establish results for Gibbs partitions with superexponential weights and apply these to complete the picture, showing in complete generality that random block-weighted graphs exhibit a giant component with a stochastically bounded remainder.
+This has been observed by McDiarmid~\cite{MR2507738} for uniform random graphs from proper addable minor-closed classes, then recovered and extended by probabilistic methods in Stufler~\cite[Thm.
+4.2 and Section 5]{doi:10.1002/rsa.20771} to random block-weighted classes with analytic generating functions.
+In the present work we additionally establish results for Gibbs partitions with superexponential weights and apply these to complete the picture, showing in complete generality that random block-weighted graphs exhibit a giant component with a stochastically bounded remainder.

 Our results for random enriched trees readily yield Benjamini--Schramm convergence in the type I setting, and the strong $o(\sqrt{n})$-neighbourhood convergence in the type I$\alpha$ setting.
 The limit object has a natural coupling with Kesten's modified Galton--Watson tree, which is reflected in the fact that it admits only one-sided infinite paths.
 In the less general type I$a$ setting, which roughly corresponds to a weighted version of random graphs from subcritical graph classes, this also yields laws of large numbers for the number of spanning trees and subgraph counts by results due to Lyons~\cite{MR2160416} and Kurauskas~\cite{2015arXiv150408103K}.
 The $o(\sqrt{n})$-neighbourhood convergence is best possible, as the diameter of these graphs has order $\sqrt{n}$.
 In the I$\beta$ setting, there are examples with a polynomially smaller expected diameter.
 So the asymptotic global geometric properties differ greatly, but interestingly we still obtain Benjamini--Schramm convergence toward a similar limit object.